linhtran1003/fc-barcelona-performance-analysis/README.md

 **Future Work:**

-- Integrate match-level or player-level datasets for advanced metrics (e.g., minutes played, passes, pressing, possession)
+- Integrating match-level or player-level datasets for advanced metrics (e.g., minutes played, passes, pressing, possession)
-- Include amount earned from transfer departures to have better understanding about their earning & spending habit, and to determine whether this factor will emphasize their weakness in financial management.
+- Including amount earned from transfer departures to have better understanding about their earning & spending habit, and to determine whether this factor will emphasize their weakness in financial management.
+- Including players salary to better visualize the importance of Squad Cost Limit, how it works, and how it affects the club's trasnfer activities.
 - Comparative analysis with other top clubs over the same period.

 ## How to run